rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 git push
 ```

-9. Now your code is commited; run the OpenShift Applier to add the config to the cluster
+9. Now your code is committed; run the OpenShift Applier to add the config to the cluster

 ```bash
 ansible-playbook apply.yml -e target=tools \